mikelind28/weather-dashboard/README.md

 ## Credits

 A lot of the starter code was provided by EdX Coding Bootcamp course via the University of Minnesota.
+I filled in some server-side functions to fetch the API data from OpenWeather and connect the application's front end to the back end.

 ## License